SUMMARY

 July 27, 2016: Trump Stated That As President He Would Consider Recognizing Crimea As Russian Territory And Lifting Sanctions Against Russia.
 According To Politico, “Donald Trump said Wednesday that, if he is elected president, he would consider recognizing Crimea as Russian territory and lifting the sanctions against Russia.
 At a wide-ranging news conference, Trump said he “would be looking into that” when asked about his stance on Crimea and Russia.
 The Crimean Peninsula has been part of Ukraine for decades, but Russian President Vladimir Putin annexed the territory in March 2014 after a popular revolt toppled Kiev's pro-Russian government.
 The United States, along with the European Union, has refused to recognize the annexation or the referendum legitimizing it and has enforced sanctions on Russian state banks and corporations.”
 [Politico, 7/27/16]

-February 15, 2017: White House Stated That They Expected Russia To Return The Annexed Territory, Contradicting His Previous Statements.
+February 15, 2017: The White House Stated That They Expected Russia To Return The Annexed Territory, Contradicting Trump’s Previous Statements.
 According to Reuters, “Russia said on Wednesday it would not hand back Crimea to Ukraine or discuss the matter with foreign partners after the White House said U.S. President Donald Trump expected the annexed Black Sea peninsula to be returned […] ‘We don’t give back our own territory.
 Crimea is territory belonging to the Russian Federation,’ Maria Zakharova, spokeswoman for the Russian Foreign Ministry, told a news briefing on Wednesday.
 The 2014 annexation prompted the United States and the European Union to impose sanctions on Russia, plunging Western relations with the Kremlin to their worst level since the Cold War.
 White House spokesman Sean Spicer said on Tuesday that Trump expected and wanted to get along with Russia, but was expecting Moscow to hand Crimea back.”
 [Reuters, 2/15/17]

 Trump Approved The Largest U.S. Commercial Sale Of Lethal Defensive Weapons To Ukraine Since 2014 Amid Escalated Fighting.
 According to the Washington Post, “The Trump administration has approved the largest U.S. commercial sale of lethal defensive weapons to Ukraine since 2014.
 The move was heavily supported by top Trump national security Cabinet officials and Congress but may complicate President Trump’s stated ambition to work with Russian President Vladimir Putin.
 Administration officials confirmed that the State Department this month approved a commercial license authorizing the export of Model M107A1 Sniper Systems, ammunition, and associated parts and accessories to Ukraine, a sale valued at $41.5 million.
 These weapons address a specific vulnerability of Ukrainian forces fighting a Russian-backed separatist movement in two eastern provinces.”
 [Washington Post, 12/20/17]